jaimefps/super-container-experiments/README.md

   * `matchDispatchToProps`: list "actions" (functionality) for the component.
   * `connect`: connect the component to the Store (bottom line of code).

-Now the Store state and desired functionality are accessible in the component through its `props`, e.g.:
+Now the Store state and desired functionality are accessible in the App.js component through its `props`:
   * `this.props.boolean` => the part of the Store state we gave it access to; i.e., `state.boolean`
   * `this.props.switchBoolean` => the function we gave it access to.